 Step 2 – Enable DNF Repository

-Let’s add the official Docker yum repository on your system.
-Also, update the packages metadata cache.
+Let’s add the official Docker yum repository to your system.
+Also, update the package’s metadata cache.

 sudo dnf config-manager --add-repo https://download.docker.com/linux/fedora/docker-ce.repo sudo dnf makecache